madaopt/Masters-swimmers/README.md

 Code (plotly) for generating the animated visualization.

-*If you are looking for INFERENCE*, head to “inf” folder, where you can find:
+*If you are looking for INFERENCE*, head to “my-website” folder, where you can find:

-Code for inference (and also I used this rmd file for my webpage).
+Code for inference called inf.rmd (and also I used this rmd file for my webpage).

 ***
 ***